Arash-Barabadi/ROS2/06_ROS2_on_any_hardware_implementation/explanation.md

 ## Something else to be aware of is still very much under active developement.
 So while the concept in this tutorial will probably stay the same for a while, some of the actual code and details might change in future.
 First of all let's recap what a hardware interface does.

 # What does a Hardware interface do?
-## ros2_control gives us a system that abstracts controler design for hardware interactions.
 ## A hardware interface or a hardware component is a plugin written in C++ for a specific model of hardware that exposes that hardware's functionality in a standard way.